Host Merchant Services Review

-- Good website & advertising
+- Good website and advertising

-- Expensive for low-volume merchants
+- Can be expensive for low-volume merchants

 Host Merchant Services is abbreviated HMS, so my brain automatically fills in “Pinafore” afterward every time I see it.
-If I’ve already lost you (or you’re not a fellow musical theater fan), HMS Pinafore is the famous Gilbert & Sullivan comic opera based at sea, where H.M.S. stands for “Her Majesty’s Ship” in the British Royal Navy.
+If I’ve already lost you (or you’re not a fellow musical theater fan), HMS Pinafore is the famous Gilbert & Sullivan comic opera based at sea, where the “HMS” stands for “Her Majesty’s Ship” in the British Royal Navy.

-HMS-not-Pinafore is based out of Newark, DE, with a second office in Naples, FL.
-They are a registered ISO of Wells Fargo Bank, and use TSYS as their primary backend processor.
+Any other Gilbert & Sullivan fans out there?
+What, never?
+No, never?
+Hmm…I’ll just crawl back into my musical-theater-nerd hole now.
+HMS-not-Pinafore is based out of Newark, Delaware, with additional offices in Naples, Florida.
+They are a registered ISO of Wells Fargo Bank and use TSYS as their primary back-end processor.
 Host Merchant Services CEO, Lou Honick, founded a web hosting company called HostMySite.com in 1997, which he sold to a private equity firm in 2008.

-The second is that they have virtually no complaints at the BBB and other consumer review sites.
-This directly corroborates their “service first” story.
-Positive testimonies are readily available, and although HMS’s client list could be seen as short (around 6,000), the lack of negative response is not because they aren’t actually out there serving any customers.
-So even if you’re low-volume, you’ll likely receive great customer service with HMS.
+Two main points stand out for Host Merchant Services as a merchant account provider.
+First, they only offer interchange-plus pricing and will readily admit if their rate structure won’t work the best for your business.
+It could be too cost-prohibitive for a very low-volume, mobile business, for example.
+Secondly, they have almost no complaints at the BBB and other consumer review sites, which directly corroborates their “service first” story.
+That and the fact that positive testimonies are readily available.
+Although HMS’s client list could be seen as short (around 6,000), the lack of negative response is not because they aren’t out there serving any customers.
+So even if you’re low-volume, you’ll likely receive excellent customer service with HMS.
 That can be a huge deal.

 To check out their rates and fees, as well as explore other important aspects of HMS, I invite you to come aboard the ship for the rest of this review.
 Shall we shove off and head to sea?